unclejimbo/unclejimbo.github.io/source/about/index.md

-title: About Me
+title: Welcome
 ---

-# Welcome
+# Biography

 My name is Shaodong Wang (王少东).
-I'm currently a PhD candidate in Institute of Software, Chinese Academy of Sciences, working on computer graphics.
+I'm currently a PhD candidate in Institute of Software, Chinese Academy of Sciences, advised by Prof. Wencheng Wang.
+I received my bachelor's degree in Wuhan University.

-# License

-Unless otherwise stated, articles on this site are licensed under the cc-by license.
+I post some of my notes here.
+If you are interested in my research work, please check out my publications.

 # Contact